LuckyJimJD/CivilProcedure/_problems/PreclusionProblems.md

 - Guy negligently failed to move out of the way from the approaching mower.

-- The accident was the fault of Elke, which designed and manufactured the mower without an adequate safety device to prevent operation by an unconscious driver, and failed to warn against operating the mower indoors or while intoxicated.
+- The accident was the fault of Elke, which designed the mower without an adequate safety device to prevent operation by an unconscious driver, and failed to warn against operating the mower indoors or while intoxicated.

 The Workers’ Compensation Claims Board makes the following findings of fact & conclusions of law: